-In Chargebee, the maximum number of usages that can be recorded for a subscription is 5000, lifetime.
-Here is the related documentation of Chargebee.
-This means that you won't be able to send more than 5000 usages to be billed for a customer.
-This number is low because Chargebee is a subscription-based platform by default, not a usage-based one.
+In Chargebee, the maximum number of usages that can be recorded for a subscription is 5,000, over its lifetime (see here).
+This means that you won't be able to send more than 5,000 usage records to bill a customer.

-Lago lets you record an unlimited number of usages, as well as an unlimited number of subscriptions for a customer.
-You can send usages granularly, whenever a new event comes in, or at a heartbeat frequency (e.g. sending usages every minute, hour, or day).
-Lago is usage-based by default, so there is no limitation on recorded usages.
+Lago is usage-based by default, letting you record an unlimited number of usages and subscriptions for a customer.
+You can send usages granularly, whenever a new event comes in, or at a heartbeat frequency (e.g. every minute, hour, or day).

 An idempotency key is a unique value used to identify subsequent retries of the same API request.

 In Chargebee, there is no idempotency key for usage events.
 This can lead to the same event being recorded multiple times, resulting in inaccurate unit charges.
-As Chargebee is not a usage-based billing engine, you will need to create an idempotency system on your side to ensure the uniqueness of each event sent.
+To tackle this, you will need to set up your own idempotency system to make sure each event is unique.

 Lago is a usage-based billing engine by default.
-By sending events to Lago, we ensure that the transaction_id sent is always unique.
-If not, the event is not processed to prevent duplicate billing data.
+When you send events to Lago, it guarantees that each transaction_id is unique.
+If not, the event won’t be processed to prevent duplicate billing data.